Updated June 28, 2023

 - It will take you to the following page, and then click on Files for Microsoft Windows.

 - Click on Apache Lounge.

-- After both the files have been download, we will go the downloaded location and install C++ Redistributable Visual Studio 2017 first.
+- After both the files have been downloaded, we will go to the downloaded location and install C++ Redistributable Visual Studio 2017.
 Double click on the .exe file.

 - Check ‘I agree’ and click Install.

 - Once it is complete, you will get a message like this.
 Click Close to finish the installation.

 - Now, go to the folder where you download the Apache zip file.
 Right-click on it and select extract here.